 The Northern Hemisphere’s full Harvest Moon has passed.
 Now the moon is in a waning gibbous phase, which means it rises in the east later and later each evening.
 Look east before going to bed tonight to catch the moon over the eastern horizon.
-Then look in the west after sunrise tomorrow, on the day of the equinox, to see the daytime moon over your western horizon.
-If you don’t like to stay up late or get up early, look for the daytime moon in the west after sunrise over the coming week.
+Then look in the west after sunrise tomorrow – on the day of the equinox – or in the next few mornings to see the daytime moon over your western horizon.

 When is the best time to see the moon in the sky during daylight hours?

 The daytime moon is up there much of the time, but, because it’s pale against the blue sky, it’s not as noticeable as the moon at night.

 The most noticeable moon at night is the one farthest from the sun in the sky.
 That would be around the time of full moon each month, when the moon is 180 degrees from the sun, on the opposite side of the sky’s dome.
 Full moon was on September 19, at 11:13 Universal Time.

 A full moon rises around sunset and sets around sunrise.
 But now the moon is in a waning gibbous phase – rising later each night – and setting in the west later each day after sunrise.